-If you become aware of unethical conduct by a business partner, contact a member of the Compliance Network.
+If you become aware of unethical conduct by a business partner, contact ETRN Corporate Compliance, a member of the Compliance Network or the Compliance Hotline.

 For more information, please review Policy No. 2.2 Conflicts of Interest on Mainline Connect.